dfranx/PluginShadertoy/README.md

 # PluginShadertoy
-SHADERed plugin that simplifies the process of loading Shadertoy projects.
+SHADERed plugin that simplifies the process of porting your Shadertoy projects.

 ![Screenshot](./screen.gif)